utap2/utap2/docs/rst/installation.rst

 HOST_HOME_DIR
-                     The home USER home directory on the host
+                     The USER home directory on the host.

                      **For example:** /home/username